thedraken/escape-room/README.md

 #### malware

 #### soc
+Solves Room 2-SOC Triage Desk

+Parses data\auth.log file and finds the subnet with the most failed login attempts and gets the count{COUNT}.
+Amongst that subnet, finds the most common IP address and retrieves its last octet{L}.
+Generates token: TOKEN={L}{COUNT}
 #### vault

 Solves the data\vault_dump.txt file, looking for the single lone version of a string the matches the following condition